tmtsoftware/esw-web-app-example/docs/src/main/flows/db-flow.md

 : @@snip [Libs.scala](../../../../backend/project/Libs.scala) { #add-db }

 Use the `csw-database` dependency in your `build.sbt` file and reload the project in your IDE (in IntelliJ, this can be done from the sbt tab, typically on the right side of the IDE).
+Or type `reload` at the sbt prompt.

 Scala
 : @@snip [build.sbt](../../../../backend/build.sbt) { #add-db }

 ### Create a Database access class
 Now we can implement our database access code.
-Go to the `impl` package and add a repository class `RaDecRepository.scala` using the DSL context provided by JOOQ as part of the CSW Database Service.
+Go to the `impl` package in backend and add a repository class `RaDecRepository.scala` using the DSL context provided by JOOQ as part of the CSW Database Service.
 This will be constructed and injected later in our wiring.